-By way of making the country ready to assert some part of its real power promptly and upon a larger scale, should occasion arise, the plan also contemplates supplementing the army by a force of 400,000 disciplined citizens, raised in increments of 133,-We have been put to the test in | 000 a year throughout a period of three years.
-This it is proposed to do by a process of enlistment under which the serviceable men of the country would be asked to bind themselves to serve with the colors for purpose of training for short periods throughout three years, and to come to the colors at call at any time throughout an additional "furlough" period of three years.
-This force of 400,000 men would be provided with personal accoutrements as fast as enlisted and their equipment for the field made ready to be supplied at any time.
-They would be assembled for training at stated intervals at convenient places in association with suitable units of the regular army.
+By way of making the country ready to assert some part of its real power promptly and upon a larger scale. should occasion arise, the plan also contemplates supplementing the army by a force of 466,009 disciplined citiiens, raised in increments of 133.
+000 a year throughout a period of three years.
+This it is proposed to do by a process of enlistment under which the serviceable men of the country would be asked to bind themselves to serve with the colors for parpose of training for short periods throughout three years, and to come to the colors at call at any time throughout - an additional "furlough" period of three years.
+This force of 400.000 men would be provided with personal accoutrements as fast as enlisted and their equipment for the field made ready to be supplied at any time.
+They would be assembled for training at stated intervals at convenient places in asso ciation with suitable units of the regular army.
 Their period of annual training would not necessarily exceed two months in the year.

-At least so much by the way of preparation for defense seems to me to be absolutely imperative now.
-We cannot do less.
+At least so much by the way of propersition for defense seems to me to be absolutely imperative now.
+We cannot do leas.